Alaska — Denali and glacial river

 Questions

-Can I start working in Alaska while waiting?
+Can I work in Alaska while my endorsement application is pending?

 Board Info